 Another way in which a cat may lose its whiskers from trauma is if it gets too close to a fire, stove, or another heat source and singes its whiskers.
 The remaining ends of singed whiskers usually have a curled appearance.

 If a cat’s whiskers appear to be cleanly sheared, it is possible that a naughty child may have trimmed the whiskers!

-Unless your cat is injured as a result of the trauma or physical damage to its whiskers, there is no need to worry as these whiskers will grow back without intervention.
+Unless your cat is injured as a result of the trauma or physical damage to its whiskers, there is no need to worry, as these whiskers will grow back without intervention.

 It’s normal for your cat to lose one or two whiskers from time to time.
-Whiskers lost due to natural shedding will regrow and the loss of one or two whiskers will not negatively affect your cat’s ability to navigate its environment.
-If your cat loses an excessive amount of whiskers or if whisker loss is accompanied by fur loss or an abnormality with the skin, it is best to get your cat checked by a vet as it may be a sign of an underlying issue.
+Whiskers lost due to natural shedding will regrow, and the loss of one or two whiskers will not negatively affect your cat’s ability to navigate its environment.
+If your cat loses an excessive amount of whiskers or if whisker loss is accompanied by fur loss or an abnormality with the skin, it is best to get your cat checked by a vet since it may be a sign of an underlying issue.

 Featured Image Credit: slidesl, Shutterstock